 How Online Voting Works

 All eligible UTLA members will be mailed a paper ballot.
 UTLA voters will have the option to either vote a paper ballot or vote online.
-There are no coupons or other requirements.
 The paper ballot, mailed to your home, will include a unique PIN number and instructions on how to vote online.
 Please make sure UTLA has your correct mailing address.
 The Post Office won’t forward your paper ballot.
-You can only access the option to vote online using the PIN found on your paper ballot.
-If anyone has difficulty voting online, please contact us.
-The same options were offered in the last election cycle and many members voted online.
+If for any reason you don’t get a ballot, or lose it, request a Replacement Ballot or PIN when it is available after November 30th.

-Below are the directions the Election Company included on the paper ballot from the last election:
+Below are the directions the Election Company you will receive with your paper ballot:

-- Important YOUR PIN FOR ONLINE VOTING IS ON THE STUB OF YOUR BALLOT.
+- Important YOUR 8-DIGIT PIN FOR ONLINE VOTING IS ON THE STUB OF YOUR BALLOT.

-- Use the 8-digit PIN in conjunction with your Employee number to log in to the Voting Website.
-Add enough zeros in front of your employee number to make it an 8 digit number.
+- Use the 8-digit PIN in conjunction with your Employee Number to log in to the Voting Website.

 - After logging on the voting homepage, you will find a link to view the candidate statements and simple instructions to cast your online ballot.